vast-data/cosmos-labs/lab2/README.md

 3. **Machine Learning** - Implement automated data classification and anomaly detection
 4. **Web Interface** - Build web-based search and visualization interface
 5. **Real-time Processing** - Add streaming metadata extraction for live data feeds

+## 📞 Support

+If you encounter issues:

+1. **Check the test script** output for specific errors
+2. **Verify configuration** in config.yaml and secrets.yaml
+3. **Check dependencies** are properly installed
+4. **Review logs** for detailed error messages

+---

+**🎉 Congratulations!** You now have a complete metadata infrastructure system that safely manages VAST Database operations and processes Swift satellite data.